chimplaz/chimplaz/README.md

-### Hi there, I'm Chimbook - aka [ANDEOMAX] 👋
+### Hi there, its [ANDEOMAX] 👋

-## I'm a Student and Game Developer!!
+## just working

-- 🌱 I’m currently learning
+- 🌱 I’m currently working on cuda
 - 👯 I love working together with my friends
-- 🥅 Goals:To become a geat programmer
+- 🥅 Goals: to be sussessful in life
-- ⚡ Fun fact: I love to play games and enjoy music and spend time whith my firends
+- ⚡I love to play games and enjoy music and spend time whith my firends
 -  currently playing something